The Week in Pictures: July 25 - Aug. 1

 "Today we come together as one nation to support our Sept.
 11 heroes, to care for their families and to renew our eternal vow, never ever forget,” Trump said.

-Athletes compete in the swim portion of the Ironman Canada & Iroman Canada 70.3 events in Whistler, Canada, on July 28.
+Athletes compete in the swim portion of Ironman Canada events in Whistler, British Columbia, on July 28.

 Children and a man play on seesaws created by two professors between the border fence that divides Mexico from the United States in Ciudad de Juarez, Mexico, on July 28.